Utah woman killed in Idaho double-fatal crash | Gephardt Daily

 BANNOCK COUNTY, Idaho, Feb.
-25, 2024 (Gephardt Daily) — Idaho State Police are investigating a double-fatal crash which claimed the life of a Utah woman and an Idaho man Saturday afternoon on U.S. 91 in Bannock City.
+25, 2024 (Gephardt Daily) — Idaho State Police are investigating a double-fatal crash which claimed the life of a Utah woman and an Idaho man Saturday afternoon on U.S. 91 in Bannock County.

 According to a press release by ISP, an 86-year-old male from Preston was driving a 2003 Buick northbound on U.S. 91 about 3:41 p.m. when the vehicle crossed over the center line and collided head on with a 2012 Nissan.